matn7/CS-Notes/src/main/java/spring/SPRING.md

 ### Constructor Injection

-- What is Spring Auto Wiring?
+- What is Spring AutoWiring?
     - For dependency injection, Spring can use autowiring
-    - Spring will look for a class that mathces the property
+    - Spring will look for a class that matches the property
         - matches by type: class or interface
     - Spring will inject it automatically